bnm3k/old-blog/content/posts/06_joins_p2/index.md

 title: "Back To Basics: SQL Joins, P2"
 slug: sql-joins-p2
 date: 2019-12-05
 description: "Writing SQL joins without using joins at all.
-Database history, Schemas, Constraints, Cross-products and everything in between"
+A quick history of Database Models, Schemas, Constraints, Cross-products and everything in between"
 tags: ["sql", "databases"]
 ---

-Now, I've written [previously](https://www.nagamocha.dev/sql-joins-p1/) on conceptualizing '_sql joins as reduce_'.
-But to fully comprehend or visualize joins, it's best to not even think about them, for lack of more formal phrasing, as first-class citizens in sql.
-This is because any query involving joins can always be rewritten without them. - joins are, loosely speaking, nothing more than syntactic sugar.
-This is because SQL already provides a much more bare-bones procedure for combining rows from multiple tables, the **cross-product**.
-Therefore, to build a full understanding of joins, we have to go back to the basics and scale up from there.
+Now, I've written [previously](https://www.nagamocha.dev/sql-joins-p1/) on how, when learning SQL, I had trouble understanding joins conceptually and even at a much more technical level.
+Usually, joins are presented to learners as is since, after all, SQL is a declarative language and the user ought to focus on framing the correct question or rather query, and let the database engine figure out *how* to answer it correctly.
+It's tempting to try to figure out the 'how', worse so as a beginner, and at first I wrongly assumed that joins in sql follow a sort of pointer or link when a column in a table is declared as a foreign key to primary key in another table.

+I quickly discarded this assumption when I encountered queries that didn't fit to it.
+In the end, I settled on 'joins as a reduce/fold over tables' as detailed in the post.
+However, I was still left with the lingering thought that joins have something to do with foreign keys since all the queries I had come across at that point always involved both.
+As such, I had to dig deeper.
+This article therefore is a deep-dive for SQL beginners (and even those at the intermediate-level) on how joins and foreign keys fit into SQL.
+Spoiler alert, joins are not interlinked in any way with foreign keys; joins are basically row-level filters and in fact, any query written using joins can be rewritten without them (with a little help from **cross products**).
+On the other hand, foreign keys (as an abstraction) are nothing more than constraints that ensure the value in a given column is a primary key in some other table.

-Let's use some example to demonstrate cross-products and build back to a clearer understanding of joins.
-I'll be using postgres 9.6 and psql in case there's any incompatibilities.
+I'll be using an example database in Postgres to demonstrate cross-products and build back to a clearer understanding of joins.

+Okay, let's go.
 Suppose we are building a database for a charity group which wants to keep track of all the volunteers who've joined and all the activities they undertake.
 We'll keep things simple and introduce other aspects as we go on.
 Activities within the charity can be broken down into what needs to be done and where it should be done.
 Multiple activities can take place in the same location so we'll have to separate the two.
 The 'what' is captured by the **task** table and the 'where' is captured by the **venue** table.
 Again there's probably more attributes that we need to capture but this will do for now:

 ```sql
 create table if not exists venue(